hirefire/hirefire-resource-node/README.md

   config.dyno("web")
   // To collect Job Queue Size metrics for autoscaling `worker` dynos: config.dyno("worker", async () => HireFireMacroBullMQ.jobQueueSize("default"))
+  // To use the console or other logger config.logger = console
 })

 const app = express()